Joe Henderson: Milestone Records recordings

 Signing with Orrin Keepnews's fledgling Milestone label in 1967 marked a new phase in Henderson's career.
 He co-led the Jazz Communicators with Freddie Hubbard from 1967 to 1968.
 Henderson was also featured on Hancock's Fat Albert Rotunda for Warner Bros.
 It was during this time that Henderson began to experiment with jazz-funk fusion, studio overdubbing, and other electronic effects.
 Song and album titles such as Power to the People, In Pursuit of Blackness, and Black Narcissus reflected his growing political awareness and social consciousness, although Black Narcissus was named after the 1947 Powell and Pressburger film of the same title.

 After a brief association with Blood, Sweat & Tears in 1971, Henderson moved to San Francisco.
 He was still signed to Milestone Records, which had recently moved to San Francisco after being acquired by Fantasy Records.
 Henderson wanted to be near his label, and get out of New York City.
-Henderson lived in San Francisco for the rest of his life, and taught at the San Francisco Conservatory of Music from 1978-1982, according to musicologist Joel Geoffrey Harris.
+Henderson lived in San Francisco for the rest of his life, and taught at the San Francisco Conservatory of Music from 1978 to 1982, according to musicologist Joel Geoffrey Harris.
 A performance space at the San Francisco Jazz Center is named for him.